The similarity problem and hyperreflexivity of von Neumann algebras: Introduction

 In \cite{ki}, Kirchberg proved that the similarity problem and the derivation problem for $C^*$-algebras are equivalent.
 Hyperreflexivity questions for von Neumann algebras are closely related to problems involving derivations of $C^*$-algebras.
 It is known from the work of Christensen \cite{chris}, that if $\cl A$ is a $C^*$-algebra in $\cl B(H),$ then every derivation from $\cl A$ into $\cl B(H)$ is inner in $\cl B(H)$ if and only the von Neumann algebra $\cl A^\prime$ is hyperreflexive.
 Arveson in \cite{arv} showed that all nest algebras are hyperreflexive with hyperreflexivity constant $1.$ Although many von Neumann algebras are hyperreflexive, the question of whether every von Neumann algebra is hyperreflexive remains open.
 For further information we refer the reader to \cite{arv,chris,dl, ki, pisier1}.

 A $\mathrm{w}^*$-closed space $\cl X$ is called completely hyperreflexive if the space $\cl X\bar\otimes \cl B(\ell^2(\bb N))$ is hyperreflexive.
 It is obvious that completely hyperreflexive spaces are hyperreflexive.
 On the other hand, whether hyperreflexivity implies complete hyperreflexivity remains an open problem \cite{do, dl}.
-As we show in Section 3, the resolution of this problem yields an affirmative answer to the similarity problem.
+As we show in Section 3, the resolution of this problem, if we restrict to separably acting von Neumann algebras, yields an affirmative answer to the similarity problem.

 We introduce the following hypothesis:

 \textbf{(CHH)}: Every hyperreflexive separably acting von Neumann algebra is completely hyperreflexive.